FlashCrafter Logo

 How do I handle Boston's extreme winter heating season?

 Boston winter (November-March) = 70% of annual HVAC revenue.
 Maximize winter revenue: (1) SCALE CAPACITY—hire seasonal techs, extend hours (6am-10pm), work weekends during sub-zero cold snaps.
 (2) EMERGENCY PRICING—charge premium ($200-$350 after-hours fee) for same-day/next-day heating repairs when temps drop below 20°F. (3) PREVENTIVE MAINTENANCE—sell fall tune-up packages (Sept-Oct) to reduce winter breakdowns.
 (4) INVENTORY MANAGEMENT—stock popular boilers and furnaces (gas boilers, Carrier/Trane furnaces) to avoid supply shortages during peak season.
 (5) MARKETING SURGE—run Google Ads Nov-March targeting 'emergency heating repair Boston', 'boiler not working sub-zero'.
 (6) PRIORITY SCHEDULING—offer 'Winter VIP' maintenance contracts for guaranteed 12-hour emergency response.
 Most Boston contractors are fully booked Dec-Feb—either turn away business or hire temporary help to capture peak demand.
 One polar vortex week (Jan/Feb) can generate $40K-$80K in emergency repair revenue.
+Key insight: Boston customers prioritize speed over price during emergencies—a family with no heat when it's 10°F will pay premium for same-day service.

 Should I target Cambridge or Newton first?